 - Non-structural Repairs (R) refers to minor repairs such as painting, plastering, tiling, and basic roof repair.
 It excludes load-bearing components

-- All AR packages must contain a loan for 35%
+- All AR packages must contain a loan for at least 35%

-- The loan must have originated before the launch of the ESP
+The Refinancing package is up to US$20,000 to free up collateral.
+The loan must have originated before the launch of the Enterprise Support Project and must be performing.

 Whatever business phase you are in, from startup to mature, our partners can assist you in providing financing for your investment needs.
 From beauty salons to construction companies, you can get in touch with the bank of your choice.